This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

-Sauteed Broccoli in pan with spoon.
+Sauteed broccoli in pan with a wooden spoon

 Step 1: Chop into medium-sized florets.
-Try to leave a good amount of the stem to make a nice shape, so the broccoli doesn’t look stubby.
+Try to leave a good amount of the stem to make a nice shape so the broccoli doesn’t look stubby.

 Step 2: Heat olive oil in a large skillet over medium heat.
 Add the broccoli and sauté for 5 minutes.
 Watch the pan and stir so the broccoli doesn’t get too browned.
 Stir in the seasonings.